NeerajaBommareddy/E-commerce/README.md

 2.User need to fill required attributes to register.
 3.Guest can view products.
 4. User can view products and add to cart to buy them.
-5. User can view the products added and ca[FinalDB.txt](https://github.com/NeerajaBommareddy/E-commerce_backend/files/10226520/FinalDB.txt) n add and remove products from cart before final shopping.
+5. User can view the products added and can add and remove products from cart before final shopping.

 MY SQL Server is used for the database operations.